New Kiwanis 605 Club Organizes in Norwalk

 The Kiwanis 605 Club will meet at 6 P.M., every second Thursday of each month at Mr. Rosewoods, 10640 Rosecrans Ave, Norwalk, CA 90650

-The club has been formed by Dora Sandoval, Leticia Mendoza, Michael Silva, Dr. Robert Cancio, Ursula Parra, Dr. Leonardo Perez, Edith Gonzales, Ana Lizeth Puentes, Jason Perez, Paula Mejia, Miguel Wong-Rivera, Dr. Christopher Apodaca, Ken Cook, Dr. David Olea, Lynda Fisher, Nina Montoya, John Lopez, Michael Gutierrez, Silvia Coronado, Laura Lira, Eber Bayona, Miltita Casillas, Esperanza Serrano, Daniel Fierro, Dr. Cathy Alvarez, Jorge Tirado, Chris Staples, Ginger Stattuck, Dr. William Crean, Jack Miranda to help meet the needs of children across the Norwalk-La Mirada Unified School District, ABC Unified School District, Little Lake City School District, Whittier Union High School District, and surrounding communities.
+The club has been formed to help meet the needs of children across the Norwalk-La Mirada Unified School District, ABC Unified School District, Little Lake City School District, Whittier Union High School District, and surrounding communities.

 Kiwanis International has more than 600,000 members around the world dedicated to volunteer service that helps kids.